 Food and drink

 Eight restaurants and three bars can be found on site serving a variety of cuisines and beverages, including local Maldivian, Italian, Indian, Japanese, Middle Eastern and Oriental dishes.
-Pastries and light snacks are available during the day from Thila and the café, while breakfast is served at Vihamana, including freshly baked bread, waffles and omelets.
+Pastries and light snacks are available during the day from Thila and the café, while breakfast is served at Vihamanaa, including freshly baked bread, waffles and omelets.

 For drinks, Kandu is an open-air bar with an overwater deck where you can enjoy fine wines and live entertainment, Athiri is the place to go for cocktails on the beach and Kalhu is a modern karaoke bar.